charles-mrt/Tomorrow-will-rain/README.md

 <h1 align="center"> TOMORROW WILL RAIN?</h1>

 <p align="center">
-   This is a weather forecast page that provides accurate information about weather conditions in real time.
+   The "Tomorrow Will Rain" app is a weather forecasting application that allows users to get real-time updates on the weather conditions of a particular city.
+By providing the name of a city, the app displays the current temperature, weather condition, and a five-day forecast.
+The app is built using HTML, CSS, and JavaScript, and uses the OpenWeatherMap API to fetch weather data..
 </p>

 <p align="center">